dataledgerlabs/TxGuard/README.md

 - Phase 2: Acceleration – Planned for future execution, this phase will integrate advanced predictive analytics, anomaly detection, and behavioral insights.
 It aims to elevate compliance efforts and decision-making through machine learning capabilities.
 A preliminary outline of Phase 2 is included in the annex.

-The total implementation time for Phase 1 is estimated at one year, with a staffing level of approximately 1.2 Full-Time Equivalents (FTE).
-Budget planning for this phase follows the P10 (best-case) scenario—an intentionally lean estimate that ensures early feasibility and minimizes risk exposure in the budgeting cycle.
+The total implementation time for Phase 1 is estimated approximately in one year, with a staffing level of approximately 1.2 Full-Time Equivalents (FTE).
+Budget planning for this phase follows the P10 (best case) scenario.
 Full cost and time allocations are detailed in the XVI.
-[XVI.
-Milestones and Estimated Timeline](#xvi-milestones-and-estimated-timeline)
+[Milestones and Estimated Timeline](#xvi-milestones-and-estimated-timeline)

 <br>